shakacode/shakapacker/docs/using_esbuild_loader.md

 [esbuild](https://esbuild.github.io/) is a Go-based bundler tool that can offer [significant improvement](https://esbuild.github.io/faq/#benchmark-details) over other similar tools.

-While esbuild is a complete bundler, through the usage of [esbuild-loader](https://github.com/privatenumber/esbuild-loader), you can still leverage esbuild's speedy transpilation and minifcation in your Webpack-based configs.
+While esbuild is a complete bundler, through the usage of [esbuild-loader](https://github.com/privatenumber/esbuild-loader), you can still leverage esbuild's speedy transpilation and minification in your Webpack-based configs.

 Please note, that unlike Babel or SWC loader, esbuild-loader has got no support for things like:
 - React Hot Module reload